Talk to an Advisor

 Investment Options

-5. Balanced Funds or Asset Allocation Funds: These funds invest in a mix of stocks and bonds aiming to strike a balance between growth and income.
+6. Balanced Funds: These funds invest in a mix of stocks and bonds and maintain a balanced allocation that is typically less volatile than stock-only funds.

-6. Index Funds: These funds aim to replicate the performance of a specific market index, like the S&P 500.
+7. Index Funds: These funds aim to replicate the performance of a specific index, like the S&P 500, by investing in the securities that make up that index.

-9. Company Stock: Some employers offer the option to invest in the company’s own stock.
+10. Company Stock: Some companies allow their employees to invest in the company’s own stock within their 401(k) plan.